skene/ab-statistics/README.md

 ## AB Statistics

-`ab-statistics` is a simple library for calculating statistical significance for A/B Tests.
+`ab-statistics` is a simple library for handling statistical significance with mulitple variations in A/B testing.

 ## Quick Start